pdelboca/pdelboca.github.io/content/writings/2023/04/29/ai-stabilizer-status-quo.md

+title: AI as a stabilizer of the status-quo

-# AI will not be revolutionary unless they adopt openess as a design principle.
+### AI will not be revolutionary unless they adopt openess as a design principle.

 The rise of advances in Artificial Intelligence over the past few months is overwhelming.
 Clearly, the world and society are once again being subjected to a process in which technological progress is greater than society's ability to assimilate it.